BSN Personal Loan 2026: MyRinggit-i 4.60% Civil-Servant Rate, RM 400K

 Is BSN personal loan better than CIMB or Maybank?

-It depends on your income.
-For applicants earning RM 1,000–1,999, BSN is the only viable traditional bank option — CIMB and Maybank both require RM 2,000–3,000 minimum income.
-For applicants earning RM 2,000–4,000, CIMB CashLite's promotional rate (5.33% effective when available) is cheaper than BSN's private sector rate (7.88%+).
-For civil servants earning RM 2,000+, compare BSN MyRinggit-i directly with CIMB — BSN's 5.88% government rate is competitive but CIMB's promo may still win.
-For applicants earning RM 5,000+, Maybank's relationship pricing, CIMB CashLite, and Alliance Bank's 6.99% floor are all worth comparing against BSN.
-Verdict: use RinggitPlus to see all actual offered rates for your specific profile, then decide.
+It depends on your income and employment type.
+For civil servants earning RM 1,500+, BSN MyRinggit-i's 4.60% Public Sector floor is the cheapest headline rate in Malaysia — undercutting Bank Rakyat (4.92%), Bank Islam (5.18% SBR-floating), and every commercial bank.
+For private sector applicants earning RM 1,500–1,999, BSN is the only viable traditional bank option — CIMB and Maybank require RM 2,000–3,000 minimum income.
+For private sector RM 2,000–4,000, CIMB CashLite's promotional rate (5.33% effective when available) is cheaper than BSN's private sector rate (7.88%+).
+For applicants earning RM 5,000+, Maybank's relationship pricing, CIMB CashLite, and Alliance Bank's 6.99% floor are all worth comparing.
+Verdict: use RinggitPlus to see all actual offered rates for your specific profile.

 Does BSN offer Islamic personal loan?

 Yes.
 BSN's primary personal financing product is BSN MyRinggit-i — structured as Islamic personal financing under a Tawarruq (commodity murabahah) arrangement, fully Shariah-compliant.
-Profit rates for government employees start from 5.88% effective p.a.
+Profit rates for government employees start from 4.60% p.a.
+(Public Sector floor, verified 30 May 2026).
 There is also BSN Pinjaman Peribadi (conventional) available at branches, primarily for private sector employees.
-BSN is part of the Amanah Raya Berhad (government trustee) ecosystem, and its Islamic products carry implicit government backing through the Finance Ministry ownership.
+BSN is wholly owned by Kementerian Kewangan Malaysia (Finance Ministry), so its Islamic products carry implicit government backing.
 For Muslim applicants seeking a Shariah-compliant personal loan, BSN MyRinggit-i is one of the most competitive and accessible options in Malaysia — especially for civil servants with salary deduction.

 What is the maximum loan amount for BSN personal loan?

-BSN personal loan maximum amounts vary significantly by employment type.
-Government employees (Penjawat Awam): up to RM 200,000 with automatic salary deduction.
+BSN MyRinggit-i maximum amounts vary by employment type.
+Public Sector / Penjawat Awam: up to RM 400,000 with automatic salary deduction (verified via RinggitPlus, 30 May 2026).
 Statutory body employees: up to RM 150,000.
 Private sector salaried employees: up to RM 150,000 (subject to 10x monthly gross income cap).
 Self-employed: typically capped at RM 50,000–100,000 with 2+ years of consistent income documentation.
 For most borrowers, the practical approval ceiling is determined by the Debt Service Ratio rule: total monthly commitments (including new loan repayment) cannot exceed 60% of net monthly income.
-A government servant earning RM 3,000 net with RM 500 existing commitments would typically qualify for a loan with monthly repayment up to RM 1,300, which translates to roughly RM 50,000–70,000 over 5 years at 5.88%.
+A government servant earning RM 3,000 net with RM 500 existing commitments would typically qualify for a loan with monthly repayment up to RM 1,300, which translates to roughly RM 60,000–80,000 over 7 years at 4.60%.

 What documents do I need for BSN personal loan?